manas2297/nanohealInterview/README.md

 ## Description
-Implemented Redux saga for state management.
+Implemented Redux saga for state management,\
-Axios for api calls
+Axios for api calls,\
-Moment
+Moment for date related tasks,\
+Antd for components,

+The user has the ability to filter the results based on the
+>search key\
+>Date Range or a particular date

+**Debounce** is implemented in Searching

 ## Run